Quantum teleportation between simulated binary black holes: Introduction

 \section{Introduction}

-Quantum teleportation is a fundamental protocol in quantum information theory, enabling the transfer of an unknown qubit state $\ket{\psi}$ from Alice to Bob, provided they share a maximally entangled Bell pair state, $\ket{epr}$.
+Quantum teleportation is a fundamental protocol in quantum information theory, enabling the transfer of an unknown qubit state $\ket{\psi}$ from Alice to Bob, provided they share a maximally entangled Bell pair state, $\ket{epr}$~\cite{Bennett1993,Bouwmeester_1997,Boschi1998}.
 In the standard protocol, Alice performs a joint measurement on $\ket{\psi}$ and her share of $\ket{epr}$, then transmits the measurement outcome to Bob via a classical communication channel.
 Upon receiving this information, Bob applies a corrective unitary to recover $\ket{\psi}$ with unit fidelity and probability.
 Despite its simplicity, quantum teleportation has become a cornerstone of modern quantum communication, with experimental demonstrations extending up to 1400 km \cite{Ren2017,takesue2015,sun2017,valivarthi2020,hu2023}.

 Beyond quantum communication, teleportation provides a new perspective towards understanding quantum gravity and the black hole information problem \cite{Hawking1976,Strominger_1996}.
 Hayden and Preskill proposed a black hole adaptation of teleportation, where Alice’s quantum state is thrown into a black hole, and Bob attempts to recover it from outgoing Hawking radiation \cite{Hayden_2007,yoshida2017,Yoshida2019,Landsman2019,Sepehr_2023,Brown_2023}.
-Unlike standard teleportation, this process bypasses classical communication, instead relying on two key quantum phenomena: Hawking radiation, which establishes entanglement between the black hole and its exterior, and optimal scrambling, which rapidly disperses quantum information within the black hole interior \cite{Sekino_2008}.
+Unlike standard teleportation, this process bypasses classical communication, instead relying on two key quantum phenomena of black holes: Hawking radiation across the event horizon, which establishes entanglement between the black hole and its exterior, and quantum-chaotic dynamics that generates optimal scrambling deep inside the black holes, which disperses quantum information across the system as rapidly as physically possible~\cite{Sekino_2008}.
 When the black hole has passed the Page time—the moment when its interior and exterior are maximally entangled—Hawking radiation can be distilled to reconstruct entangled pairs, allowing Bob to probabilistically recover Alice’s state.
+Both a deterministic and probabilistic approach exists for implementing the teleportation protocol however the latter is slow for exponentially large Hilbert spaces so the former is more commonly used.~\cite{yoshida2017}.

 The Hayden-Preskill teleportation protocol is one of the most striking predictions of quantum black hole physics, demonstrating that black holes can act as near-instantaneous mirrors of quantum information.
 This challenges the classical notion that information falling into a black hole is lost, reinforcing the idea that black holes may function as highly efficient quantum processors.
 While this phenomenon depends upon the rapid scrambling expected in quantum gravity, a complete theoretical description remains elusive.
 The Hayden-Preskill protocol is also a fundamentally many-body extension of the traditional few-qubit quantum teleportation.
 Consequently, various quantum information models and condensed matter analogues have been developed to explore its dynamics \cite{Shenker_2014,Agarwal2023}.